pykello/elm-tictactoe/README.md

-# TicTacToe in Elm
+# Tic-tac-toe in Elm

-This is Tic Tac Toe written in Elm Language.
+This is [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) written in [Elm language](http://elm-lang.org/).
+I wrote it as my first attempt to learn Elm.

 # Building

-Run the following command to generate a HTML file which implements Tic Tac Toe:
+Run the following command to generate a HTML file which implements tic-tac-toe:

 ```
 elm make tictactoe.elm --output=tictactoe.html